Samuel Hoare, 1st Viscount Templewood: Foreign Secretary

 It was leaked to the French and then to the British press, causing a public outcry, not least because of memories of Hoare's recent Geneva speech.
 Hoare, who had been injured in a skating accident, returned to Britain on 16 December.
+In the House of Commons, Hugh Dalton, the Labour shadow foreign secretary, called the Hoare-Laval Pact an attempt to "reward the declared aggressor at the expense of the victim, destroy collective security and conflict with the expressed will of the country and the Covenant".
+Faced with massive criticism both outside Parliament and from within as a group of Conservative backbenchers led by Austen Chamberlain denounced the Hoare-Laval Pact, Baldwin decided to sacrifice Hoare.
 The Cabinet met on the morning of 18 December.
-Lord Halifax, who was due to make a statement in the Lords that afternoon, insisted for Hoare to resign to save the government's position, causing J. H. Thomas, William Ormsby-Gore and Walter Elliott to come out for Hoare's resignation as well.
+Lord Halifax, who was due to make a statement in the Lords that afternoon, insisted that Hoare resign to save the government's position, causing J. H. Thomas, William Ormsby-Gore and Walter Elliott to come out for Hoare's resignation as well.
 Privately, however, Halifax was puzzled by the moral outrage as the Hoare-Laval Pact was little different from proposals that had been put forward by the League Committee of Five.

 Hoare resigned on 18 December.
 His successor was Anthony Eden.
 When Eden had his first audience with King George V, the King is said to have remarked humorously, "No more coals to Newcastle, no more Hoares to Paris."

-In his memoirs, Hoare admitted that his negotiations in Paris with Laval had caught him at a disadvantage.
-He noted that in the absence of the Hoare–Laval Pact, the Italians seized all of Abyssinia and drew closer to Germany, which eventually led to the destabilisation of Austria and the indefensibility of Czechoslovakia.
+The Chancellor of the Exchequer, Neville Chamberlain, wrote to Lady Hoare to assure her that her husband would soon back into the cabinet and "in a short time his reputation will begin to rise again".